Benjamngarcia/HACKATON-BBVA-2022-DICTAMIGOS/README.md

 # DICTAMIGOS Hackathon BBVA 2022 🌐
 Diversity and inclusion challenge, we must identify gender bias in Internet content.
+Create a browser extension that can identify if the content we are consuming in this moment (social networks, blogs, text articles, etc.) have gender biases.

 ## Installation requirements 📋
 - Node v.
 14.17.1 or higher.